 - nicotine patches, gum, inhalators, lozenges, and mouth spray

-- prescription medication such as bupropion (brand names Zyban and Prexaton) and varenicline (Champix).
+- prescription medication such as bupropion (Zyban) and varenicline (Champix).

 People who have the best chance of quitting are those who get some support and use nicotine replacement products or quitting medication.
 Talk to your doctor about the type of help that is best for you.
 Medication used to quit smoking is not suitable for everyone.